Skip to main content

 const locals = injector.get(LOCAL); // Error: Cannot mix multi providers and regular providers

-Child injectors can only return multi-provider values from the parent injector if no providers with the same tokens were passed to them when they were created:
+Child injectors can return values of multi-providers from the parent injector only if, during their creation, they were not passed providers with the same tokens:

 import { Injector } from '@ditsmod/core';